Encompass blog

 4. Learn about preeclampsia

-Preeclampsia is a serious condition that affects 1 in 12 pregnant women1 and can lead to complications for both mom and baby, even in mild cases.
+Preeclampsia is a serious condition that affects 1 in 12 pregnant women and can lead to complications for both mom and baby, even in mild cases.
 It’s crucial you find out your risk as early as possible and put a preventive action plan in place.

 5. Stay active and exercise regularly